caltechlibrary/newt/newt-presentation.md

 # Developer workflow

-1. Model data in Postgres
+1. Model data in Postgres (using psql and a text editor)
-2. Create/update Pandoc templates
+2. Create/update Pandoc templates (using a text editor and Pandoc)
-3. Create/update routes/form data validation in YAML file
+3. Create/update routes/form data validation in YAML file (text editor, `newt -dry-run <YAML_FILENAME>`)
 4. (Re)start PostgREST and Newt to (re)load models and routes
 5. Test with our web browser

 **Repeat as needed**

-# Minimal prior new knowledge
+# Minimal prior knowledge

 - A data science workshop often will teach you enough SQL
 - Static website generation often envolves Pandoc